Skip to Content

 In Melbourne, the capital city of Victoria, you will hear people speak more than 150 different languages.
 Melbourne is safe, well-designed and easy to get around.

 Melbourne hosts a number of international cultural events and festivals each year.
-The Melbourne International Arts Festival and the Melbourne International Comedy Festival are favourites.
+The Melbourne Rising Arts Festival and the Melbourne International Comedy Festival are favourites.
 Federation Square, in the heart of Melbourne, often holds free special events that celebrate the multicultural nature of the city.

 Melbourne is home to major sporting events, including the Australian Open (tennis), the Boxing Day Test (cricket) and the Spring Racing Carnival (horse racing).
 In winter, Melburnians flock to the Australian Football League (the AFL, or just 'the footy') – pick a team and join in.